Outgoing Student Mobility for Studies

 The application consist of

 - a filled out Learning Agreement (see section “Necessary Documents and Downloads”), signed by you and your director of studies

 - a motivation letter of 500 words

-- your transcript of records from the previous semester (available in the CIS)
+- your transcript of records from the previous semesters (available in the CIS)

 - a short updated CV